 We happily ambled for some twenty two blocks through the wooded areas, little league baseball diamonds, playgrounds filled with excited children and spotted turtles by the ponds before jumping on the subway to take an express trip from 81st Street up to Central Park’s northern perimeter on 110th Street.
 At this end, on the edge of Harlem, the tourists had all disappeared and I really enjoyed exploring the upper reaches of the park in more solitude than was possible down in midtown.

 Katie and I continued south through the park, rounding the massive Jacqueline Kennedy Onassis Reservoir.
-A water reservoir seems an extremely odd thing to name for a former First Lady, but based on her husband JFK’s philanderings she must have been a forgiving type.
+A water reservoir seems an extremely odd thing to name for a former First Lady, but based on her husband JFK’s philanderings (and, of course, his grizzly demise while seated right beside her) perhaps it’s a metaphor for the tears she probably shed?
+Who knows.
 After many hours in Central Park we were foot sore and weary and hadn’t by any means discovered it all.
 Though the name ‘Central’ is a little misleading given the park lies on swampland that was well beyond the northern urban limit of the city at its conception in the mid 1800’s, it’s a big credit to the authorities over the decades that such a spacious parcel of land has escaped the clutches of property developers as this crowded little island has grown outward and upward.
 And long may it remain so.

 For our final night in New York (the next night we’d be in New Jersey, and thereafter in Massachusetts) I wanted to venture out to Queens, one of the two remaining boroughs I had not yet ventured into.
 Atul, Katie and I took the R train out to Jackson Heights, where I was hoping for some good ethnic food.
 We found a nice Korean restaurant by the subway station to enjoy steamed fish, eggs and kimchi.
 It was probably no cheaper or more authentic than those eating places found in the Koreatown enclave in Manhattan near Penn Station, but it was still a pretty good way to while away my final night in New York with good company.